MY VASCULAR HEALTH

 - If you have a known aortic dissection and you experience chest/back pain, you need to consider going to the nearest emergency room and contacting your doctor immediately.

 Once aortic dissection is diagnosed, immediate medical treatment includes the use of anti-hypertensive drugs, and vascular surgery, and possibly cardiac surgery consultation.
 The optimal management is directed toward identifying whether an aortic dissection is complicated or uncomplicated.
 Patients with complicated dissections present with organ malperfusion, refractory pain, or rupture, and they require immediate surgical or endovascular treatment.
-For the vast majority of patients in whom the aortic tear occurs in the descending thoracic aorta, endovascular repair is considered the “gold standard.”
+For a vast majority of patients in whom the aortic tear occurs in the descending thoracic aorta, endovascular repair is considered the “gold standard.”
 In patients with ascending thoracic involvement, surgical repair is preferred.